Fitbhairav/Rice-Leaf-Disease-Detection-Using-VGG-16-Model/README.md

 Hello Friends !!
 First of all you have to train this vgg-16 model on Google Colab.
 Then save the trained model h5 file and json file.
-Then use this h5 file in prediction in Flask.
+Then use this h5 file for prediction in Flask.